omnilaboratory/obd/docs/bug-bounty-program.md

  * The bounty amount will be determined in USDT and will only be paid out via online OmniWallet.
 We will need your omni address.
  * Successful submissions are rewarded based on the severity of the issue.
  * We generally take real impact in account and use CVSSv3 scoring system as a reference to understand the risk of an issue.
  * This software is under heavy development, the issue you open is possibally what we already know and are working to fix.
 Therefor it is a mutual understanding that you may not be the first one who identify the vulnerability.
-But you are still eligible for a bounty rewards if you provide novel solution to it.
+But you are still eligible for a bounty rewards if you propose novel solution to it.

 The following table gives an overview of the reward structure: